An Incredible Rotorua 3 Day Itinerary

 This was the highlight of our stay in Rotorua.

-It is the home of the Tūhourangi Ngāti Wāhiao people who share the way they live with visitors.
+Whakarewarewa Village is home of the Tūhourangi Ngāti Wāhiao people who share the way they live with visitors.
 They own and run this living Māori Village which provides a fascinating insight into Māori culture and the heritage of the village.

 The local guides show you around their village and show you how they use the natural geothermal resources to cook, bathe and heat their homes.